cpske/ISP/django/external-configuration.md

 cmd> python manage.py runserver
 ```

-Most PaaS services, like Heroku, provide a way of setting env-variables
+PaaS services, like Heroku, provide a way to set env-variables
 before running your web application.

 You should provide **sensible defaults** in case an env-variable is not set.